z3rotto/easyfix.github.io/README.md

    ```
 3. Start the server with `npm start` and open `http://localhost:3000` in your browser.

-The client will call `/api/generateContent`, which the proxy forwards to the official API adding the key from `.env` or the one saved in your browser settings.
+When running `npm start` the client calls `/api/generateContent`, which the proxy forwards to the official API adding the key from `.env` or the one saved in your browser settings.

+If you host `index.html` on a static site such as GitHub Pages the app detects the absence of the proxy and sends requests directly to the Google API.
+In this case just enter your API key in the settings screen; it will be stored locally in your browser.